Release plans for Census 2021 statistics

 Census data collection was carried out safely and effectively during the COVID-19 pandemic.
 The pandemic has had impacts on our population and census outputs will help us understand them.
 As we produce census outputs, we will aim to present commentary on the impacts of the pandemic on our population.

 This page will be updated as more information becomes available.
+It was last updated on 22 September 2022.
 Detail of the changes made can be found in the updates register.

 |Release||Title and content||Planned release||Geography|

 Headline population statistics by age and sex, number of households with usual residents, and communal establishment population.
 Estimates in this release will be published in rounded form.